I]

 to sleep.

-[chaplain:] and now stricken pangs that tear at our backs like thistle the mirror's soft tain our last and birthing hour
+[chaplain:] and now stricken pangs that at our backs like thistle down the mirror's soft silver our last and birthing hour

 [soldier:] com loose his hounds to me down.

-on this stretch of ground lay me down.
+[soldier:] on this of ground lay me down.

 [chorus of lay me down.